omnicolor/foodie/README.md

 If you'd like to ingest data from a different provider, update the TRUCK_URI variable in your `.env` file.

 ## Development
-All of the automated tests can be run through composer:
+All of the automated tests can be run through Composer:

 ```shell
 $ composer all